PCOS Testing in Singapore: Where to Go, What It Costs, and the Panel That Gets Skipped

 Your three routes

-Subsidised specialist (KKH, NUH, SGH).
-A polyclinic or GP referral, including under CHAS, routes you to a restructured-hospital specialist at subsidised rates — citizens get up to 70% off through means-tested subsidies, so a first consult typically lands around S$30–60.
-The trade-off is the wait: in 2024 the median for a subsidised referral to a public specialist clinic was about a month, and non-urgent conditions like PMOS can sit at the longer end.
+This pathway generally offers lower consultation costs through government subsidies for eligible patients — citizens receive up to a 70% means-tested subsidy, so a first specialist consult typically lands around S$30–60.
+Waiting times for non-urgent appointments may be longer than in the private sector: in 2024 the median wait for a subsidised referral to a public specialist clinic was about a month, and a non-urgent condition like PMOS can sit at the longer end.

 What subsidies actually cover